 As the royal family finds out she’s missing, Princess Ann decides to have some fun in Rome before she has to go back to her world tour and many obligations.
 It’s an unexpected and fun love story in which both main characters learn to take themselves less seriously and become better people for it.
 You can stream it now on Paramount Plus or rent on Amazon.

 4. Funny Face (1957)

 Not only is Funny Face one of the best Audrey Hepburn movies, but it is also her best musical on film.
 In the world of fashion during the 1950s, it was unusual to see any unique faces on the cover of a magazine.
 However, when Dick Avery (played by Fred Astaire) discovers Jo Stockton (Audrey Hepburn) in a bookstore, he sees something magical in her beauty.

-Soon after, Jo is named the “Quality woman” representing Quality magazine as an international model.
+Soon after, Jo is named the “Quality Woman” representing Quality magazine as an international model.
 She’s not your typical model because she represents intelligence, natural features, and an identity women can relate to.
 Along with Hepburn and Astaire’s dancing and singing, this movie promotes a positive message of self-love and celebrating differences.
-Check out Funny Face on YouTube to boost your mood.
+Check out Funny Face on Paramount Plus to boost your mood.

 3. Breakfast at Tiffany’s (1961)

 Breakfast at Tiffany’s is the movie that everyone knows because of Audrey’s little black dress (LBD) and pearl jewelry that made every young girl obsessed with fashion.
 However, it’s important to note that this movie is about so much more than glamour in New York City.
 It’s actually pretty dark as it explores Holly Golightly’s complicated family history, poverty, and heartbreak.